ahaffg/coedseren/README.md

 - Tutors for their support and knowledge.
 - My mentor [Martina Terlević](https://www.linkedin.com/in/martinaterlevic/) for all the suppot and fantastic information.
 - [Nathan Sebhastian](https://sebhastian.com/css-center-button/#:~:text=To%20center%20an%20HTML%20%3Cbutton%3E%20element%2C%20you%20need,add%20the%20CSS%20property%20to%20the%20%3Cdiv%3E%20tag%3A) for help on aligning button elements.
+- Emma Towner, Huw Davies and Gary Griffiths for testing and feeding back any issues.

 ## Code
 - Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid